 The action of tuberculin was tested in the human subject, and it was found that healthy infants gave no reaction.
 In tuberculous patients, however, a very severe reaction was produced.
 The effect was thus analogous to that seen in guinea-pigs, in which the reaction has been studied in some detail.
-The reactions have been classified into : (1) local-formation of nodule with erythema, (2) focal-a short time after the second injection in the animals, it was observed that the tissue around the focus of infection becomes congested and œdematous, and (3) general pyrexia, malaise, etc. The focal and general reactions are due to the absorption of tuberculin into the blood-stream.
+The reactions have been classified into : (1) local-formation of nodule with ervthema.
+(2) focal-a short time after the second injection in the animals, it was observed that the tissue around the focus of infection becomes congested and cedematous, and (3) generalpyrexia, malaise, etc. The focal and general reactions are due to the absorption of tuberculin into the blood-stream.
 In view of the striking reactions given by tuberculous patients, tuberculin, administered by various routes, has been widely applied as a diagnostic measure.

 The precise mechanism of the reaction has not been determined.
 There appears to be little doubt that, in the presence of tuberculosis, a local tuberculin reaction can be elicited in any of the body-tissues.
-There is no relationship with the presence of antibodies.
-It appears most probable that the reaction results from sensitization of the cells to some substance obtained from the tubercle bacilli and introduced at the primary infection.
+It appears most probable that the reaction results from sensitization of the cells to some substance obtained from the tubercle bacilli and produced during the primary infection.
 It has also been shown that sensitization may follow the injection of killed tubercle bacilli.
-Some toxic substance is most probably produced by the interaction of tuberculin and the sensitive tissue-cells.
-The substance in the tuberculin responsible for the reaction is a protein; it is extremely heat-stable, but is destroyed by proteolytic enzymes.
+Some toxic substance is most probably produced by the interaction of tuberculin and the sensitive tissue-cells, and this gives rise to the general symptoms.
+The substance in the tuberculin responsible for the primary reaction is a protein ; it is extremely heat-stable, but is destroyed by proteolytic enzymes.
 No significant difference has been detected in the tuberculins produced by the human and bovine types, but that formed by the avian type differs in several respects.

-In tuberculosis the available evidence indicates that the allergic state is an expression of immunity.
+In tuberculosis the available evidence indicates that the

+allergic state is an expression of immunity.
 A negative tuberculin test indicates susceptibility or decreased resistance to infection, and is found most commonly in infants, members of uncivilized races and perhaps patients in an advanced state of tuberculosis.

 Diagnosis.
 Many methods are employed in the bacteriological diagnosis of tuberculosis; the most important are: (1) microscopy, (2) culture, (3) pathogenicity, and (4) application of allergic reactions.
 Serological tests, particularly complement-fixation, have been employed, but the results are not always reliable.
-Non-specific tests, such as the sedimentation of blood corpuscles, have also been used.
+Non-specific tests, such as the sedimentation of blood corpuscles, have also been used; in the presence of an active inflection there is generally a great increase in the sedimentation rate.

 (1) Microscopy.
 The tubercle bacillus, owing to its characteristic staining properties, is one of the few organisms that may be identified by microscopical examination alone.
 The method in frequent use is that of Ziehl and Neelsen.
 Material from various sources may be submitted for examination.
 Sputum should be carefully examined and smears prepared from the thick nummular portions.
-When few organisms are present, the bacilli may be concentrated by centrifuging after treatment of the sputum with As the smegma bacillus is frequently present, urine antiformin. and fæces are usually decolorized with both acid and alcohol.
-It has been erroneously considered that this organism is not alcoholfast, whereas the tubercle bacillus is; although this is not the case, the practice is still frequently employed as the tubercle bacillus usually tends to be more resistant to the action of alcohol than the smegma bacillus.
+When few organisms are present, the bacilli may be concentrated by centrifuging after treatment of the sputum with As the smegma bacillus is frequently present, urine antiformin. and faces are usually decolorized with both acid and alcohol.
+It has been erroneously considered that this organism is not alcoholfast, whereas the tubercle bacillus is ; although this is not the case, the practice is still frequently employed as the tubercle bacillus usually tends to be more resistant to the action of alcohol than the smegma bacillus.
 Cerebrospinal fluid is either centrifuged or allowed to stand until a fine coagulum forms; this contains the bacilli and should be carefully teased out on a slide.
 In many cases decolorization of smears may be slow and repeated treatment with acid and alcohol is then required (see Plate III).